 - 1/4 cup apple jelly

 - 1/4 cup pure maple syrup

-Shape mixture into forty 1-inch meatballs.
-Place meatballs 1/2 inch apart on prepared baking sheet.
-(At this point, meatballs can be stored, covered, in the refrigerator for up to 4 hours, or frozen for use later.)
-Bake meatballs on the middle rack of oven for 10 minutes.
+- Shape the prepared mixture into 36 1-inch meatballs.
+Place meatballs 1/2-inch apart on the prepared baking sheet.
+(At this point, meatballs can be stored, covered, in the refrigerator for up to 8 hours, or frozen for use later.)
+Bake the meatballs on the center oven rack of oven for 10 minutes.

 Brunch is Complete with Glazed Breakfast Meatballs and…

 - Black Forest Ham and Egg Cups

 We love hearing from our readers and followers, so leave use a comment if you’d like.
 And, if you don’t hear back from us shortly, know that we many not have seen your comment.
 Feel free to reach out to us by email: ChefAlli@ChefAlli.com

 Let’s Get You Cookin’,